CHAITANYA9999999/Breast-Cancer-Prediction-Using-Classification/README.md

 ## Accuracy Scores

-The accuracy scores for each classification model are as follows:
+The accuracy scores for each classification model before hyperparameter tuning are as follows:

 - **SVM:** 94.152%
 - **Random Forest:** 92.982%